skipperbent/youtube-video-download/README.md

 ## The MIT License (MIT)

-Copyright (c) 2015 Simon Sessingø / simple-php-router
+Copyright (c) 2015 Simon Sessingø / youtube-video-download

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal